About the Sustainability Certificate

 Why Should I Earn a Sustainability Certificate?

 Perhaps the best reason for pursuing a sustainability certificate is a student's personal interest in learning practical skills to make a difference in the world - in your life, in your job, and in your community.

 Working toward a certificate offers an opportunity for students to pursue interests that complement their major(s).
 For example, the interdisciplinary nature of sustainability encourages students to consider multiple perspectives.
 In doing so, this certificate provides a breadth of perspective that is highly applicable to complex problems, such as those we face in our communities, in the workplace, and in our personal lives.

 Undergraduate students enrolled at the University of Wisconsin-Madison may apply for the sustainability certificate if they meet three criteria: (1) overall GPA of 2.8, (2) completion of one of the approved courses for the certificate with a grade of B or better, and (3) are not earning the environmental studies major, the environmental studies certificate, or the certificate in engineering for energy sustainability.

 Interested?
 Eligible as described above?
 If so, fill out this application form.
-Be ready to upload an unofficial copy of your transcript and to answer two short essay questions (<500 words).
+Be ready to upload an unofficial copy of your transcript and to answer two short essay questions (fewer than 500 words).
 The first question asks "Pick an experience from your own life, and explain how it has influenced your interest in sustainability."
 The first question asks "If you could change one thing in the world, what would it be and why?"
 You might find it helpful to draft your responses beforehand.

 Email professor Ann Terlaak, School of Business, professor Cathy Middlecamp, Nelson Institute, and/or advisor Becky Ryan at the Nelson Institute.
 Use this subject line: "INFO REQUEST: SUSTAINABILITY CERTIFICATE."
 As part of your message, please include your full name, student ID number, and anticipated graduation date.